 11. Buy the necessary moving supplies

-You will need to purchase packing tapes, bubble wraps, bins, different size boxes, strapping tape, sticker labels, colored stickers, permanent markers, packing paper, blankets, ropes, felt pads, and other supplies required for moving.
+The checklist for moving to a new state also needs to include the purchase of packaging tape, bubble wrap, containers, boxes of different sizes, strapping tape, stickers, colored stickers, permanent markers, wrapping paper, blankets, ropes, felt pads and other accessories.
 Ask your friends and families, or check out Craigslist or recycling centers to find boxes for free.

 If you hire a moving company, they will bring all the supplies with them.
 So you won’t need to worry about spending money or time finding boxes.